 To Australia, Qatar only fly their A380 to Sydney for now, with Melbourne being upgraded from June.
 You’ll find there is regular redemption availability in First Class, although less often in Business – so if you have enough points (at least 144,000 Qantas Points one-way but will jump to 170,800 Points from 18 September 2019) it makes a great use of your Qantas Frequent Flyer balance.

 This is my take on what to expect from First Class with Qatar Airways, as well as a look at which points you can use for this same experience.

 Qatar Airways’ A380 Fleet & Routes

-First Class with Qatar Airways is featured only on the Airbus A380, which currently serves seven destinations:
+First Class with Qatar Airways is featured only on the Airbus A380, which currently serves the following destinations:

 How to redeem points for Qatar Airways A380 First Class